chanccm/chanccm.github.io/_posts/2019-01-28-AnalyzingSocialMediaData.md

 **What do people watch on Youtube?** I got curious as I learn how to analyze social media data.
 So I go to [SocialBlade](https://socialblade.com), look at the "Top 500 YouTube Influential YouTube Channels (sorted by SB rank)", and apply the lxml parser to generate the above data.
 In other words, I need to extract data from a website by web scraping, followed by cleaning up and organizing the data into a format (dataframe) that I can use.

-First, to get a table of the name of YouTube channels, number of views and subscribers
+First, to get a table of the names of the top 500 YouTube channels, number of views and subscribers,

 {% highlight python %}